amartyasaradhi-ai/Git-Hub-Course-Era-Final-Project/README.md

 # Simple Interest Calculator

-A simple interest calculator application built using Bash scripting.
+A simple interest  application built using Bash scripting.

 ## Project Description
 This project provides a simple bash script to calculate simple interest